Pete “Hilly” – President

 Probably the best thing since Bradman to walk the hallowed turf of Broadclyst.
 He has returned to Australia now but not before enjoying lots of good moments on and off the field with the Broady boys.
 In 2013 he returned to England with a bunch of Aussie cricketers and their WAGs, naming themselves the ‘Daggy Greens’, and won the inaugural Ashes 2-0.
 He continues to enjoy visits to England to catch a game with the club and enjoy the local ale.

-Went to a rave in 2012 and came home yesterday, John is a great ladies’ man especially if she’s 55, a chain smoker and owns a gite in Northern France.
-Knows very little about football, as he’s a Watford supporter.
+Went to a rave in 2012 and came home yesterday, John is a great ladies’ man and knows very little about football, as he’s a Watford supporter.
 Thrown out of Wembley in 2013 at the Championship play-off final against Crystal Palace for shouting “Crystal Palace are rotters and pooey pants!”.

 A proper nice guy, Mark famously knocked 60 runs against Central Brittany CC on the 2014 tour of France with a fine display of batting with Philip, which saw the two make a stand of 130 for the 5th wicket partnership.
 Engaged to John Bathurst, we wish the happy couple the best of luck for the future.
 Mark tried wine gums in an attempt to give up smoking, but couldn’t get them lit.